American Philosophical Society

 Have you ever been interested in transcription and the mysteries it can unlock?

 Join the American Philosophical Society (APS) and the Science History Institute for this three-part series on deciphering historical documents throughout time.
-Puzzle through mysterious writing, try your hand at decrypting colloquialisms and unfamiliar spellings.
+Puzzle through mysterious writing and try your hand at decrypting colloquialisms and unfamiliar spellings with APS fellow Julie Fisher.
 In each session we’ll be working with a specially selected manuscript straight from our vaults.
 Learn tips you can use when transcribing historical documents, practice new skills, and discover your inner detective.

 About the Speaker